'Succession,' 'Ted Lasso' top Emmys; 1st time winners shine

 Amanda Seyfried earned the limited-series lead actress trophy for “The Dropout,” in which she played ill-fated Silicon Valley whiz kid Elizabeth Holmes.
 She thanked a list of family and colleagues and even her dog, Finn.

-Murray Bartlett won the best supporting actor award for limited series of “The White Lotus,” a tragicomedy set in a Hawaii resort.
+Murray Bartlett won the best supporting actor award for “The White Lotus,” a tragicomedy set in a Hawaii resort.
 Jennifer Coolidge, who won best supporting actress honors for the show, delighted the audience by shimmying to the music intended to cut off her acceptance speech.

 The award for best variety talk show went to “Last Week Tonight with John Oliver,” with stand-up special “Jerrod Carmichael: Rothaniel” winning for best writing for a comedy special.